About Open-Ended Questions and Answers (this page)

 Your answer can be a simple statement (or a simple answer) addressing the question.
 However, if you want to address the topic clearly and thoroughly, it is important to provide details in addition to the simple answer.

-In a way, a good answer to an open-ended question can be like a “mini essay” where you show what you have learned about a topic.
+In a way, a good answer to an open-ended question can be like a “mini essay” where you show what you have learned about the topic.
 In this course, we will explore strategies for elaborating on answers to open-ended questions so that your answer is thorough.

 If they are well designed, open-ended questions require learners to think critically and creatively and to demonstrate their ability to apply what they have learned to new situations.
 They are often used in courses (e.g., in the humanities, social sciences, and natural sciences), where students are expected to demonstrate higher-order thinking skills such as analyzing, synthesizing, and interpreting information.